PRO: Roles #

 - The

-field adds the roles to the default roles.
-In the example,server04
+add_rolesfield adds the roles to the default roles.
+In the example,server04ends up with two roles:baselineandlocal-backups. - Because the

 Role Order Matters #